hirahamed/assembla_validation_gui/README.md

 * Starting space checking.

-* Black listing words checking.
+* Black listing words checking ['eitacies', 'smitht', 'test', 'cloudee', 'baladtrade', 'balad','demo', 'fiddler', 'cloudcentrique', 'centrique'].

+* Product ID field Should be filled.

+* Web URL field Pattern Check (Should not (start with https or http or www) and (ends with /).